MizzouCreative/mizzoumvc/helpers/twig/twig/doc/advanced.rst

 depend on runtime dependencies even if they are not needed (think for instance as a dependency that connects to a database engine).

-As of Twig 1.26, you can easily decouple the extension definitions from their runtime implementations by registering a ``\Twig\RuntimeLoader\RuntimeLoaderInterface`` instance on the environment that knows how to instantiate such runtime classes (runtime classes must be autoload-able)::
+As of Twig 1.26, you can decouple the extension definitions from their runtime implementations by registering a ``\Twig\RuntimeLoader\RuntimeLoaderInterface`` instance on the environment that knows how to instantiate such runtime classes (runtime classes must be autoload-able)::